ElijahCodes12345/yomu-api/README.md

 module.exports = NewSource;
 ```

-2. Create a model in `models/` following the same pattern as `mangaPillModel.js`
+2. Create a model in `models/` following the same pattern as for example `mangaPillModel.js`

 3. Add routes and controller